 What actions are whistleblowers protected from?

 In sum, anything having to do with employment.
-As the list says, discharge, demotion, suspension, threats, harassment, and other discrimination.
+As the list says, discharge, demotion, suspension, threats, harassment, but also more.
 Taking away your job duties.
 Withholding bonuses.
 Putting you in a closet.
 Failing to promote.
 What about post-employment issues, like blackballing?
 Courts are split on this issue.

 What triggers the whistleblower protection?